EL20202/xenons-triblader-mod/README.md

 # **PRE-RELEASE VERSION**

 This is currently a pre-release version.
 Please provide the author, XenonA7, with feedback on combat art balance.
 Also please report any crashes, glitches, or other issues as a result from playing the entire game under a different character configuration.
 I won't be able to test every quest, cutscene, etc myself so feedback is critical.
+Please give feedback at the Discord linked below.

 ### **Required Mods**
 1. extendable-severed-heads https://github.com/CCDirectLink/extendable-severed-heads